swcarpentry/website/pages/lessons_incubation.md

     ability and willingness to teach it.

-8. After the lesson leads have revised the lesson based on early feedback, the Carpentries organize a hackathon to refine the material and introduce it to early adopters.
+8. After the lesson leads have revised the lesson based on early feedback, The Carpentries organizes a hackathon to refine the material and introduce it to early adopters.
 This hackathon will usually include an on-site delivery of the material.

 9. Early adopters (and the lesson leads) deliver the lesson at multiple sites, coalescing feedback and refining the lesson.

-10. The lesson leads and Carpentry community members then publish the lesson on the Carpentry websites.
+10. The lesson leads and community members then publish the lesson on the appropriate lesson program's websites.

 11. The lesson leads provide two hour-long online training sessions in which they discuss the motivation for the lesson, their experience developing it, and what they have learned from early deliveries.

-12. The Carpentries solicit one or two volunteers to maintain the lesson, and the lesson enters the regular maintenance cycle.
+12. The Carpentries solicits one or two volunteers to maintain the lesson, and the lesson enters the regular maintenance cycle.

 Lesson developers are strongly encouraged to add their own